-The MTFP above shows a balanced budget position in 2015/16 and a shortfall in funding of £1.338m in 2016/17 rising to £3.044m in 2018/19.
-Work is continuing through the Service Transformation process to identify further savings options to assist in balancing the budget in future years.
+- The MTFP above shows a balanced budget position in 2016/17 and a shortfall in funding of £0.745m in 2017/18 rising to £1.529m in 2019/20.
+Work is continuing through the Service Transformation process to identify further savings options to assist in balancing the budget in future years. - It should be noted that the estimates for 2017/18, 2018/19 and 2019/20 are less robust as they are based on a number of assumptions therefore there is a risk that the actual position could turn out to be different.
+They do however provide a good indication of the level of savings which will need to be identified in future years in order to balance the budget.

-Financial Reserves
+Reserves

-- 14 Reserves are held as:- - A working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing.
+- 10 Reserves are held as:- - A working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing.
 This forms part of general reserves. - A contingency to cushion the impact of unexpected events or emergencies.
-This also forms part of general reserves. - A means of building up funds, often referred to as earmarked reserves, to meet known or predicted liabilities. - 15 The current strategy for the Authority is based on the assumption that, for the period of the Medium Term Financial Plan, general reserves will stay broadly within the reserves policy. - 16 The current policy is that the Authority will: - Set aside sufficient sums in earmarked reserves as it considers prudent to do so. - Aim to maintain, broadly, general reserves of between 7.5% and

-10% of the Net Expenditure, currently between £2.14m and £2.85m respectively, with a maximum general reserve of 15% (£4.28m) of the net expenditure for the short to medium term.

-- In order to assist with the management of the budget over the medium term, it is proposed that the Authority adopts a strategy which involves the prudent use of reserves to balance the budget.
-This approach provides the Authority with flexibility to fully consider its options for implementing savings over the medium term. - The Reserves Strategy is set out below and assumes that the MTFP deficits are fully funded from a contribution from reserves over the MTFP period.
+This also forms part of general reserves. - A means of building up funds, often referred to as earmarked reserves, to meet known or predicted liabilities. - The current strategy for the Authority is based on the assumption that, for the period of the MTFP, general reserves will stay broadly within the reserves policy. - 12 The current policy is that the Authority will: - Set aside sufficient sums in earmarked reserves as it considers prudent to do - Aim to maintain, broadly, general reserves of between 7.5% and 10% of the Net Expenditure, currently between £2.15m and £2.86m respectively, with a maximum general reserve of 15% (£4.29m) of the net expenditure for the short to medium term. - In order to assist with the management of the budget over the medium term, the Authority has agreed to adopt a strategy which involves the prudent use of reserves to balance the budget.
+This approach provides the Authority with flexibility to fully consider its options for implementing savings over the medium term. - The reserves strategy is set out in table 6 below and assumes that the MTFP deficits are fully funded from a contribution from reserves over the MTFP period.
 This is considered a worst case scenario as the Authority will need to agree further savings options for implementation over the MTFP period which, when implemented, will reduce the requirement for reserves to be used to balance the budget.